Flowershangfromthebranches/memorygraph/README.md

 ## English

 MemoryGraph is a local-first shared project-state layer for coding agents.
 A receiving agent pulls the latest evidence-backed state, verifies it against the real repository, and continues without requiring the previous agent to create an explicit handoff.

-The product is built around three distinctions:

-- **Project State, not only Memory** — current truth is separate from raw history.
-- **Handoff, not only Search** — “continue” compiles bounded, task-ready context.
-- **Atlas, not only Viewer** — five views explain the workspace, projects, timeline, and agent trail.

 ### Release privacy checklist